greenwyrt/plover2CAT/docs/howto/userfield.md

 }
 ```

-To add or change a user field, go to `Insert` and then `Edit fields`.
+To add or change a user field, go to **Insert > Edit fields**.
 A dialog box will appear.

 ### Add new user field

-Fill in the "name" of the field in the `Field name` box.
-It is best to stick to ASCII characters.
+1. Fill in the "name" of the field in the `Field name` box.
+Use ASCII characters.

-Then fill in the `Field value` with the desired text to show for this field.
+2. Fill in the `Field value` with the desired text to show for this field.

-Then click `Add new field` in order to create a new user field.
-The new field name and value will appear in the table below.
+3. Click `Add new field` in order to create a new user field.
+The new field name and value will then appear in the table below.

-### Editing a user field
+### Editing and removing a user field

-Field names, shown in the first column of the column, cannot be edited.
-But field values can be edited by double-clicking in the cells in the second column.
+Field names, shown in the first column of the table, cannot be edited.
+Field values can be edited by double-clicking in the cells in the second column.

-To remove a field completely, use the `Remove field` button.
+To remove a field completely, select the row in the table and click the `Remove field` button.

 ## Insert a user field